Antiz96/Linux-Desktop/Arch-Linux/Base_installation.md

 ## Configure the firewall

 ```
-firewall-cmd --remove-service="ssh" --permanent #Remove the opened ssh port by default as my PC doesn't run a ssh server
+sudo firewall-cmd --remove-service="ssh" --permanent #Remove the opened ssh port by default as my PC doesn't run a ssh server
-firewall-cmd --remove-service="dhcpv6-client" --permanent #Remove the opened DHCPV6-client port by default as I don't use it
+sudo firewall-cmd --remove-service="dhcpv6-client" --permanent #Remove the opened DHCPV6-client port by default as I don't use it
-firewall-cmd --reload #Apply changes
+sudo firewall-cmd --reload #Apply changes
 ```

 ## Install a Desktop Environment/Standalone Window Manager